geohot/qira/README.md

 <pre>
 Ubuntu 14.04 and 16.04 supported out of the box.
-18.04 is having a problem with building QEMU
-See forked QEMU source at https://github.com/geohot/qemu/tree/qira to fix.
+18.04 and 20.x is having a problem with building QEMU See forked QEMU source at https://github.com/geohot/qemu/tree/qira to fix.

 Non Linux hosts may run the rest of QIRA, but cannot run the QEMU tracer.